craftingcity/The-Known-World/Notes on the Multiverse/Outer/Thanatos.md

 ## Contents

 Souls of all the capitalists
+	- "SOUL mines", get it

 dense housing, terrible working conditions, and a reagen-omics style Faith economy
+	- each soul gets fed to a demon, that demon gets fed to a demon, that demon goes to Orcus
+	- sometimes we eat the mortals that come here for fun, and then their soul too

+in the wild, between "demon-cities" and "soul mines", things like evil rivers, evil towers, evil cults, slave-bands, and wandering scavengers

 ### Flora
 ### Scenarios